Selena Gomez's New Wavy Bob Is Our Spring Haircut Inspiration

 Advertisement

 About a year ago, Gomez trolled us all with an Instagram post showing off an above-the-shoulder bob that turned out to be a wig; that doesn't seem to be the case this time.
-While hanging out at Nobu in L.A. earlier this week, paparazzi caught Gomez with her Bible and fresh haircut, and according to Nine Zero One hairstylist Marissa Marino's Instagram stories, the singer did recently paid a visit to the salon to shed some split ends.
+While hanging out at Nobu in L.A. earlier this week, paparazzi caught Gomez with her Bible and fresh haircut, and according to Nine Zero One hairstylist Marissa Marino's Instagram stories, the singer did recently pay a visit to the salon to shed some split ends for a shorter look.
+"Choppy haircuts have been all the rage for the last few years and so I thought we could try something different," Marino tells Refinery29 of Gomez's new length.
+"It’s a sleek, clean look that adds structure."

 But don't call it a break-up cut.
 Look at Gomez's entire hair evolution and you'll know that the 25-year-old has toggled between a lob and a bob for the past year — far before she reunited, then reportedly broke things off again, with Justin Bieber.
 Sure, this could be a therapeutic attempt to shed some emotional dead weight, or it could be as simple as knowing she skimped on her Olaplex treatments and wanting to ditch that post-blonde breakage sooner rather than later.
 All we really care about is whether or not there's an opening at our salon this weekend, because this wavy bob is too good not to copy ASAP.